open-telemetry/oteps/text/trace/0220-messaging-semantic-conventions-span-structure.md

 Operations covered by "Deliver" or "Receive" can forward zero messages (e. g. to notify the application that no message is available for processing), one message, or multiple messages (a batch of messages).
-"Deliver" and "Receive" spans should link to the "Create" span of the messages forwarded, thus those spans can link to zero, one, or multiple "Create" spans.
+"Deliver" and "Receive" spans should link to the "Create" or "Publish" span of the messages forwarded, thus those spans can link to zero, one, or multiple "Create" spans.

 #### Settlement